Guidance for COVID-19 Prevention in K-12 Schools

-In addition to requirements for consistent and correct universal indoor mask use and contact tracing, isolation, and quarantine, the following COVID-19 prevention strategies, as outlined in this guidance, remain critical to protect students, teachers, and staff who are not fully vaccinated, especially in areas of moderate to high community transmission levels, and to safely deliver in- person instruction.
+Additionally, the following COVID-19 prevention strategies, as outlined in this guidance, remain critical to protect students and community members who are not fully vaccinated, especially in areas of moderate to high community transmission levels, and to safely deliver in-person instruction.
 Schools must implement these other layered prevention strategies to the greatest extent possible and taking into consideration factors such as community transmission, vaccination coverage, screening testing, and occurrence of outbreaks, consistent with CDC guidance.

-- Promote and/or provide COVID-19 immunization for all eligible staff and students.
+- Promote and/or provide COVID-19 immunization for all school personnel and eligible students.

 - Facilitate physical distancing.
 Schools should configure their spaces to provide space for physical distancing to the extent possible in their facilities.

-- Implement or provide provisions for SARS-CoV-2 testing for diagnostic testing for suspected cases, close contacts, and during outbreaks, as well as screening testing for unvaccinated staff and students according to the CDC’s testing recommendations.
+- Implement or provide provisions for COVID-19 diagnostic testing for suspected cases, close contacts, and during outbreaks, as well as screening testing for unvaccinated students according to the CDC’s testing recommendations.

 - Improve ventilation to reduce the concentration of potentially virus-containing droplets in schools’ indoor air environments.

 - Promote and adhere to hand hygiene and respiratory etiquette.

 - Encourage individuals who are sick to stay home and get tested for COVID-19.

 - Clean and disinfect surfaces in schools to maintain healthy environments.

 It is important to note that these requirements are subject to change pursuant to changing public health conditions and subsequent updated public health guidance, including from the CDC.